SumanthRH/tokenization/5-puzzles/README.md

 GPT4 (100K) > Falcon (65K) > GPT2 (50K) > Llama (32K)

 GPT2 has a _larger_ vocabulary size than LLama, but the number of tokens is in fact _1.3x more_.
 Why?
 Well, because it's not general vocabulary size that matters, of course!
 It's the vocabulary dedicated for the relevant characters/tokens in your test corpus that matters!
 If you notice, Llama actually gives you more tokens on English text (the previous experiment) than GPT2, so a clear tradeoff is visible.
 BPE is after all, a compression algorithm, and the training corpus for the Llama tokenizer had a good representation of code-related data, and thus more tokens were dedicated to code to _effectively compress_ that data.
 A simple demonstration: The encoding for 4 spaces (`    ` - pretty common in code) is 1 single token with Llama's tokenizer, but 4 separate tokens with GPT2.

+# Next Chapter
+We'll be looking into the postprocessing step of tokenization (a special section on some special tokens), along with a look at a strange behaviour with "glitch tokens", and why you might want to make a tiny tokenizer.